leikareipa/lintulista/README.md

 You can find Lintulista live on the web [here](https://www.tarpeeksihyvaesoft.com/lintulista/).
 Note that the app is currently in beta, so you may still encounter issues that will be absent in more mature versions.

+That said, Lintulista is a summer project from 2019 and is not currently under active development.
+Issue reports (bugs, feature requests, etc.) will be pursued, however, so fire up.

 **Features**
 - Easy and convenient to use - no account creation or login required
 - Visually compelling - sightings are displayed as images rather than as plain text